RedHatInsights/platform-mq/README.md

 production, though, topic autocreation is locked down on non-dev MQ environments.
 For those environments topic creation is still possible, but must be done with intent via an administration interface.
-The simplest mechanism for this will be to request that a KafkaTopic resource with the required configuration be created.
+The simplest mechanism for this will be to create a PR adding the new topic configuration to the `topics.json` file.
+Once merged, a user with access to the OpenShift MQ projects can use the `create_topics.py` script to sync the topic configs.

 The following document contains the current and future plans for topics:

 https://docs.google.com/spreadsheets/d/1xx_Zu7fnE8qEtd46vTohR5pyVibRD1-IRDWyj2tZnM0